 - Excessive worrying about how others may respond to one’s feelings

 - Undue fear of being hurt/rejected by others

 How is codependency treated?

-The term “codependency” has only existed within medical circles since the 1980s, but these days most mental health professionals are well-versed in treating codependency.
+The term “codependency” has only existed within medical circles since the 1980s, but these days most mental health professionals are well-versed in codependency treatment.
 Community and/or religious groups may offer codependency seminars that feature experts in the field.